-For the period of September 21, 2023 through September 30, 2023, the condensed consolidated financial statements include the accounts of the Company, AON, Inc., American Oncology Network, LLC ("AON LLC") and its wholly owned subsidiary American Oncology Management Company, LLC ("AOMC"), and its consolidated variable interest entities ("VIEs") American Oncology Partners, P.A. ("AON Partners"), American Oncology Partners of Maryland, P.A. ("Partners of Maryland"), AON Central Services, LLC ("AON Central Services"), and Meaningful Insights Biotech Analytics, LLC ("MIBA").
+For the period of January 1, 2024 through March 31, 2024, the condensed consolidated financial statements include the accounts of the Company, American Oncology Network, LLC ("AON LLC"), and its wholly owned subsidiary American Oncology Management Company, LLC ("AOMC"), and its consolidated variable interest entities ("VIEs") American Oncology Partners, P.A. ("AON Partners"), American Oncology Partners of Maryland, P.A. ("Partners of Maryland"), AON Central Services, LLC ("AON Central Services"), and Meaningful Insights Biotech Analytics, LLC ("MIBA").
 All intercompany accounts and transactions between the entities have been eliminated in consolidation.

-Refer to Note 1 for the accounting treatment of the Business Combination.
+The accounting treatment of the Business Combination was a Reverse Recapitalization.